Tomcat icon

 Access to Tomcat Status Endpoint

-The Netdata agent needs read-only access to its status endpoint to collect data from the Tomcat server.
+The Netdata Agent needs read-only access to its status endpoint to collect data from the Tomcat server.

 You can achieve this by creating a dedicated user named netdata with read-only permissions specifically for accessing the Server Status endpoint.